 The principle is essentially to persistently ask why something is happening.
 You know, that slightly annoying thing toddlers do where they’ll persistently ask a question over and over again.
 But it works!

-4. Have a problem manager role
+4. Have a problem manager role in your problem management process

 Having someone who is ultimately responsible for problem management can vastly help to improve your overall process.
 It means you have a colleague in charge who’s enthusiastic about solving problems, and who can motivate the team towards the same goal.

-5. Let your operators contribute – share knowledge
+5. Let your operators contribute – share knowledge as part of your problem management process

 Having a problem manager is great, but collaboration is key.
 Invite your team to make the most of their knowledge and experience by allowing them to contribute to problem management.
 This can add some interesting variety to their roles and can help you to identify a root cause more quickly if you have keen colleagues who are good at detecting issues.